zense/Hackathon-Python/README.md

 There under the heading of Access Token you will see an option to "Create Access Token".
 Copy the generated token and initialize it to the **API_KEY** variable on the code.

 Now just run the code on your terminal by python Amazon_Price_Tracker.py (or python3 Amazon_Price_Tracker.py) The loop which checks the price runs every 60 mins.
 So the price is checked every hour and gives notification on phone if the price dropped.
-Else displays "Price of the Product is still more than the Desired Price." on your terminal
+Else displays "Price of the Product is still more than the Desired Price." on your terminal.